-Determining the Details of the Crash
+Determining the Details of the Chain-Reaction Car Crash

-In order to establish fault, investigators must look at the details of the crash and how each impact happened.
-For example, if a vehicle stops in the road causing three cars behind it to slam into each other, the three drivers at the end of the chain may be held at fault for following too closely.
+To establish fault, investigators must look at the details of the crash and how each impact happened.
+For example, if a vehicle stops on the road and causes the three cars behind it to slam into each other, those drivers may be held responsible for following too closely.

-The Role of Negligence in Establishing Fault
+Role of Negligence in Establishing Fault

-Shared Fault for Chain Reaction Collisions
+Shared Fault for Chain Reaction Accidents

 There is no limit on the number of drivers that can share fault.
 In some cases, every driver involved may carry some of the blame.

 There are three main ways that states determine who should be held accountable for paying damages after an accident:

 - Comparative Negligence: In comparative negligence states, drivers are held liable for damages depending on their percentage of fault.
 For example, if a driver is 60 percent responsible for an accident, they would be responsible for paying for 60 percent of the damages.

 - Modified Comparative Negligence: This is similar to comparative negligence; however, a driver must be less than 50 percent responsible for the accident to recoup money from another driver.
 If you’re more than 50 percent responsible, you will be responsible for paying your damages.

 - Pure Contributory Negligence: Under this law, you must be completely without blame to recoup compensation from the other driver or drivers.